James_K 6 months ago

 }

-gleenn 2 days ago
+gleenn 6 months ago

 I really like "jump" which I have aliased to "j".
 It auto learns and you can also pin shortcut names so I don't have to fuss configuring it but also can control certain ones.
 Great trade off between usability and configurability.
 Can't find the repo but "brew install jump" works :)

-penguin_booze a day ago
+penguin_booze 6 months ago

 You can use `ranger` to interactively navigate to and select a directory: